vampyren/PIVX/doc/step-by-step-tutorial-for-linux-self-compiling-process.md

 ## Let's start...

+## COMPILING THE WALLET FOR THE FIRST TIME

 Open the terminal (command line) on Ubuntu 18.04.
 Type in the commands line by line as following:

 ```